 Dignity, compassion, and quality care are the guiding principles in the Kirby and Luther memory care households.
 This approach is designed to provide an engaging quality of life for a loved one living with cognitive loss in addition to offering peace of mind for the family members who care for them.

-Assisted Living with Memory Care is designed for people experiencing the early stages of Alzheimer’s or dementia.
-We combine the help-as-needed care of assisted living with the special needs of early-stage memory care.
+Assisted Living with Memory Support is designed for people experiencing the early stages of Alzheimer’s or dementia.
+We combine the help-as-needed care of assisted living with the special needs of early-stage memory support.
 No one person with Alzheimer’s or dementia has the same experience.
-Unique and personalized medical assistance helps residents continue living as independently as possible.
+Unique and personalized assistance helps residents continue living as independently as possible.

-With rents starting at $10,880/month, our specially trained staff will engage and care for residents and provide freedom, choice, and purpose to the highest potential in their everyday lives.
-All while living in one of our 27 luxurious apartments in an environment that is safe and secure.
+With rents starting at $11,315/month, our specially trained staff will engage and care for residents and provide freedom, choice, and purpose in their everyday lives.
+All while living in one of our 27 comfortable apartments in an environment that is safe and secure.

-Our renovated Kirby and Luther memory care households offer opportunities for residents to socialize in our open kitchens and community spaces or enjoy some privacy in their apartments when they want it.
+Our Kirby and Luther memory care households offer opportunities for residents to socialize in our community spaces or enjoy some privacy in their apartments when they want it.

 This unique and extensive program offers a holistic, individualized approach to memory care services.
 It is anchored by SAIDO and includes a suite of other person-centered cognitive therapies.

 Marjorie P. Lee was the second organization in the country to pilot SAIDO for Alzheimer’s and other forms of dementia.
-Episcopal Retirement Communities are the only ones to offer this breakthrough therapy in the Cincinnati area.
+Episcopal Retirement Services communities are the only ones to offer this breakthrough therapy in the Cincinnati area.
 Learn more about SAIDO here.

 SAIDO is a non-pharmaceutical memory care intervention that relies on the stimulation of the prefrontal cortex, also known as the learning center of the brain, by engaging residents in specific yet straightforward mental tasks.
 Specially trained staff supporters engage with residents for 30 minutes, five days a week.
 These meaningful relationships are key to more social engagement in the community and stronger cognitive skills—both of which improve quality of life.
-This program is limited, based on availability.
+Due to its highly personal approach, this program is subject to availability.

 Residents delve into the profound connection between music and memory, discovering the neurological parallels between music processing and memory retention, unveiling why certain melodies ignite vivid recollections.
 They engage in therapeutic activities such as communal singing, rhythmic movement, and instrumental exploration, designed to stimulate cognitive functions.
 Music Therapy is used to awaken dormant memories, potentially easing the burden of cognitive decline.